yui/yeti/README.md

 Yeti uses [Vows][] for testing its built-in server.
 After installing Vows, you may run the `vows` command to run all suites.
 See the [Vows website][Vows] for information on installing and running Vows.

 The server test suite requires [YUI 3][yui3] and [YUI 2][yui2] to be installed into tests/vendor to test its integration with YUI Test.
-Symlink yui2 and yui3 repo directories from elsewhere or place the library downloads here.
+Symlink yui2 and yui3 repo directories from elsewhere or place the library downloads there.

 License
 -------